-Scottish Archaeology Month 2022 is an Archaeology Scotland initiative supported by Historic Environment Scotland.
+Scottish Archaeology Month occurs each September.
+It is an Archaeology Scotland initiative supported by Historic Environment Scotland.
 In partnership with Doors Open Days and coordinated by the Scottish Civic Trust, it forms Scotland’s contribution to European Heritage Days.

 The archaeological collections at National Museums Scotland include some of the key discoveries made in Scotland over the last 250 years.
 The stories we can tell from these objects shine a light on the lives of people from Scotland’s past.

-See the full programme of Scottish Archaeology Month 2022 events from Archaeology Scotland here.
+See the full programme from Scottish Archaeology Month 2023 here.

 Come face to face with medieval Scotland’s religious elite with new facial reconstructions from Whithorn, Galloway.Learn more